-All applicable OLTR staff and all subrecipients shall attend annual anti-fraud related training provided by HUD OIG to assist in the proper management of CDBG-DR and CDBG-MIT grant funds.
+OLTR staff shall attend and require subrecipients to attend fraud related training provided by HUD OIG to assist in the proper management of CDBG-DR and CDBG-MIT grant funds, per Federal Register Vol. 83 No. 28.

 Administration

 This AFWA policy will be reviewed annually and revised as necessary to comply with Federal and State requirements.
 OLTR's Compliance and Reporting Manager is responsible for the administration, revision, and application of this policy.